 Behavioral Health and Disparities

-Wayne State University is a premier, public, urban, comprehensive research university (R1 – Carnegie classification) located in the heart of Detroit where students from all backgrounds are offered a rich, high quality education.
-Our deep-rooted commitment to excellence, collaboration, integrity, diversity and inclusion creates exceptional opportunities for students and faculty in a diverse, global society.
-WSU encourages applications from women, people of color, and other underrepresented people.
+Wayne State University is a premier, public, urban research university located in the heart of Detroit where students from all backgrounds are offered a rich, high quality education.
+Our deep-rooted commitment to excellence, collaboration, integrity, diversity and inclusion creates exceptional educational opportunities preparing students for success in a diverse, global society.
+WSU encourages applications from women, people of color and other underrepresented people.
 WSU is an affirmative action/equal opportunity employer.

 Founded in 1868, Wayne State University offers a range of academic programs through 13 schools and colleges to nearly 28,000 students.
 The campus in Midtown Detroit comprises 100 buildings over 200 acres including the School of Medicine, the Eugene Applebaum College of Pharmacy and Health Sciences and the College of Nursing.
 The university is home to the Perinatology Research Branch of the National Institutes of Health, the Karmanos Cancer Center, a National Cancer Institute-designated comprehensive cancer center, and a National Institute of Environmental Health Sciences Core Center - Center for Urban Responses to Environmental Stressors (CURES).